What types of gambling are legal in Connecticut?

 - Daily fantasy sports (online only)

-Online Gambling in Connecticut
+Connecticut Online Gambling

 Daily fantasy sports contests are exempted from the state’s gambling law.
 These events may be bet online in the same way as racing.
 All major daily fantasy sports companies accept players from Connecticut.
 This includes DraftKings, FanDuel, Fantasy Draft and Yahoo.

-Online Gambling Laws in Connecticut
+Connecticut Online Gambling Laws

 Casinos are only legal on tribal land in Connecticut.
 There are two casinos in the state.
 One is at Foxwoods.
 It is operated by the Mashantucket Pequot Tribal Nation.
 The other is Mohegan Sun.
 It is operated by the Mohegan Tribe.
 A proposed Tribal Winds casino is approved but has yet to break ground while a lawsuit challenges the validity of the reservation.